EXCLUSIVE-Saudi Aramco seeking to review price of SABIC deal - sources

 By Hadeel Al Sayegh and Rania El Gamal

-DUBAI, May 10 (Reuters) - Saudi Aramco 2222.SE is looking to restructure its deal to acquire a controlling stake in petrochemicals maker SABIC 2010.SE after a more than 40% drop in SABIC's value following a slump in oil prices in coronavirus pandemic, two sources told Reuters.
+DUBAI, May 10 (Reuters) - Saudi Aramco 2222.SE is looking to restructure its deal for a controlling stake in petrochemicals maker SABIC 2010.SE after the target's value dropped more than 40% following an oil price slump during the coronavirus pandemic, two sources told Reuters.

 Aramco last year agreed to buy a 70% stake in Saudi Basic Industries Corp (SABIC) from the Public Investment Fund (PIF), the kingdom's wealth fund, for $69.1 billion, in one of the biggest deals in the global chemical industry.

-The transaction was priced at 123.39 riyal ($32.86) per SABIC share, when the deal was announced in March 2019, but its shares are currently trading at around 70 riyals, as an oil price crash and the coronavirus pandemic pushed SABIC into a second straight quarterly loss in the first quarter. .
+The transaction was priced at 123.39 riyal ($32.86) per SABIC share, when the deal was announced in March 2019, but its shares now trade at about 70 riyals, as the price crash and pandemic pushed SABIC into a second straight quarterly loss in the first quarter. .

 SABIC’s total market value now is about $56.5 billion, which would make the value of Aramco's planned stake around $40 billion.